gmkerbler/Learn-Python-the-hard-way-Tutorial/README.md

 # Learning Python the hard way!

-This repository includes the exercises I did following the famous tutorial to learn Python.
+This repository includes the exercises I did following the famous tutorial to learn basic Python